mwprcvl/narwhal/docs/5_whistler.md

 ## Purpose

 I wanted to document my attempt to integrate Rstudio with Docker to improve the reproducibility of my work in different environments.
+This information is also captured in a working example [here](../whistler).
+The Docker image is available [here](https://hub.docker.com/r/mwprcvl/whistler).

 ## Prerequisites